fangli80/longreadqc/README.md

 # LongReadQC
-A quality control tool for long reads.
+LongReadQC is a quality control tool for long reads.
+LongReadQC is written in C.

 LongReadQC currently has two functions:
 1) QC for fastq file.
 LongReadQC will generate a text file showing basic information of the input reads.